jomaxso/Segres/README.md

 <h2 align="center">SEGRES</h2>

   <p align="center">
-    The simple way to segerate your responsibilities
+    The simple way to segerate your responsibilities.
-.
 <br />
 <br />
     <a href="#"><strong>Explore the docs »</strong></a>